TheMrityunjayPathak/RetailStoreSalesDashboard/README.md

 ## Problem Statement

-To create a dashboard that provides a clear overview of sales performance enabling the owner to gain actionable insights.
+To create a dashboard that provides a clear overview of sales performance enabling owner to gain actionable insights.

 ## Sections in the Report